twbell/public-works/silver-to-gold/instructions-without-phone-verify.md

 * a new URL: website is blank or is not the best website for the business. the new website URL you found is better
 * blank: website is blank or is not the best website for the business, but you could not find a good website

-## Verify Attributes Using the Website
+## Step 2: Verify Attributes Using the Website

 This step is for every record that already had a good website, or you were able to find a good website.
 For each of these records, verify the name, address, locality, region, postcode and tel of the business using the website.
 The main goal here is to use the website to ensure the completeness and accuracy of the business record.